derekbekoe/convey/README.md

 - Pipe between hosts with an idomatic interface using the standard `|` symbol.
 - Easily pipe files between hosts.
 - Does not require any open ports between your clients.
+- Configure it to use short channel names instead of UUIDs for easy typing such as `vibrant_allen`.
 - Supports colors through [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors).
 - Supports Linux, macOS and Windows.
 - No dependencies to install.